tymyrddin/purple/source/docs/ai-security/integration.md

 in the chain is now influenceable through the content it receives, not just through direct access to its inputs.

+The integration layer is not a classification step.
+It propagates risk and identity attributes as cross-system state changes, without altering their meaning within each system, carrying the output of one classification step to systems that did not perform it.
+An error bounded in the fraud system becomes an error in the account reputation model, the content moderation threshold, and the customer tier simultaneously.
+The attacker who exploits any upstream AI layer gains reach proportional to how many systems consume that layer's output, not just the system where the classification happened.

 ## How cross-system paths get exploited

 *Signals calibrated to produce a desired output in one subsystem specifically because that output